kevkaleido/group-trip/readme.md

 JavaScript Functionality
 The JavaScript file (script.js) handles the following:

-Form submissions for creating new trips and adding expenses.
 Adding and removing participants.
 Marking activities as done.
 Calculating and displaying cost splitting information.